tezedge/tezedge-debugger/README.md

 #### 2. TezEdge memprof binary

-The second part is the `tezedge-memprof` binary.
+The second part is the `tezedge-memprof` library.
 It performs the following tasks:

 * Connects to the socket and receives a stream of kernel events.